mabel-dev/opteryx/README.md

 ----

 **NOTE**
-!Opteryx is an alpha product.
+Opteryx is an alpha product.
 Alpha means different things to different people, to us, being alpha means:

 - Some features you may expect from a Query Engine may not be available
 - Some features may have undetected bugs in them
+- Some features may not be tuned for performance
 - Some previously working features may break

 ----